kajalsandha/Project_SEP/README.md

 * **Customized Conservation Tips:**
 This feature involves creating the logic that provides personalized water-saving tips based on the user’s consumption data.
 Tasks include developing both the back-end engine and front-end display for these tips.

+**System Requirements Breakdown:**
+* **Scalability:**
+Tasks related to scalability will ensure the app can handle large user traffic during high-demand periods (e.g., municipal water repair events).
+These tasks will focus on load balancing and performance testing.
+* **Data Privacy & Security:**
+Security tasks will ensure that the app complies with data protection regulations.
+This includes tasks to implement secure data storage, encryption of sensitive data, and setting up user authentication and authorization mechanisms.
+* **API Integration:**
+Tasks in this category focus on integrating external APIs (e.g., smart meter data, conservation tips), ensuring the data is properly fetched, and implementing error handling for any integration issues.
+* **Platform Compatibility:**
+Tasks will ensure that the app works on both Android and iOS platforms.
+This includes making the app responsive, testing across multiple devices, and ensuring proper functionality on both operating systems.